xihan-qin/GGAT-GatedFusion/README.md

 | GGAT-Disease       | 0.8217 ± 0.0220     | 0.8610 ± 0.0194     | 0.7476 ± 0.0230     | 0.4945 ± 0.0220    |
 | GGAT-EmbedFusion   | 0.8223 ± 0.0185     | 0.8599 ± 0.0165     | 0.7500 ± 0.0150     | 0.4975 ± 0.0333    |
 | **GGAT-GatedFusion** | **0.8397 ± 0.0180** | **0.8758 ± 0.0175** | **0.7669 ± 0.0140** | **0.5337 ± 0.0310** |

-Results are reported as mean ± standard deviation across cross-validation folds.

 ### Gated and Non-Gated Model Variants on the Connect Channel
 <table>